-In Austria HORZION 2020 will be accompanied in its implementation by the Ministry of Science and Research.
-The regional contact points (for the current 7th Framework Programme) are responsible for the coordination of RTDI policy and regional development strategies as well as for the embedding of the European research and development funding measures at the regional level.
+In Austria, HORZION 2020 will be accompanied in its implementation by the Ministry of Science and Research.
+The regional contact points (for the current 7th Framework Programme) are responsible for the coordination of RTDI policy and regional development strategies as well as for embedding the European research and development funding measures at the regional level.
 As a result of the preparation of the partnership agreement, the corresponding ministry intends to install a platform for responsible ESI funds actors and stakeholders of the RTDI policy in Austria.

 The LIFE programme will be accompanied by the Ministry of Agriculture Forestry, Environment and Water Management.
-In this programme the thematic objectives 6 (environment and resource efficiency) is addressed so an adequate attention will be paid to the connection with LIFE.
+In this programme, the thematic Objectives 6 (environment and resource efficiency) is addressed so adequate attention will be paid to the connection with LIFE.